ShaunCurtis/Blazr.BaseComponents/DocumentationArticle.md

     }
 ```

-Now what I get is the opposite.  *Loading*, but no completion to `Loaded`.
+I get is the opposite.  *Loading*, but no completion to `Loaded`.

-Confused and fustrated, I do more searching.
+Now confused and fustrated, I carry on searching.

 ### OnAfterRender